mcbloch/mcbloch.github.io/content/cv.md

 title: Maxime Bloch - CV
 resource: "#me"
 name: Maxime Bloch
 description: Motivated to learn, eager to discover.
   I see work when it needs to be done and will proactively try to improve the status quo.
+  Working in team and taking responsibility is a second nature given my years of volunteering experience.
+  I have know-how in plenty of fields of computer science due to the diversity of my engagements in the last years.
+  My current expertise can be found in web development, infrastructure and cloud; but my curiosity will only make this list grow.
 links:
   - uri: tel:+32-499-32-00-71
     text: +32 499 32 00 71